Horacio Accavallo

 Horacio Enrique Accavallo (14 October 1934 – 14 September 2022) was an Argentine professional boxer who competed from 1956 until 1967.
-He held the undisputed WBA and WBC flyweight titles between March 1966 to October 1968.
+He held the undisputed World Boxing Association (WBA) and World Boxing Council (WBC) flyweight titles from 1966 to 1968.

 Professional career

 Accavallo fought mainly in Argentina.
 On 1 March 1966, he won the vacant WBA & WBC world flyweight championship by outpointing Katsuyoshi Takayama on 15-round split decision in Tokyo, Japan.

 Accavallo had been the second contender for the world flyweight title held by Salvatore Burruni.
 The WBA & WBC had mandated that Burruni fight Hiroyuki Ebihara (the first contender).
 But Burruni chose to defend the title against Rocky Gattellari.
 The WBA & WBC stripped the champion of his crown and sanctioned the Accavallo - Katsuyoshi Takayama (the third contender) match for the title.

-Accavallo retired as the reigning WBA & WBC champion after escaping with a controversial 15 round majority decision victory over former world flyweight champion Hiroyuki Ebihara.
+Accavallo retired as the reigning WBA champion after escaping with a controversial 15 round majority decision victory over former world flyweight champion Hiroyuki Ebihara.